top of page

 Our Mission The Dawson Student Union (DSU) is the accredited student association that represents Dawson College students.
 Our mission is to provide our DSU members (all Dawson College students) with a gateway to the distinctive Dawson College experience.
 The DSU aims to complement and enhance the overall educational experience and quality of campus life for its members by: Connecting a diverse population of students through innovative and engaging campus activities Supporting student rights and empowering them to explore and develop their own independence and identity Inspiring students to become proactive and open-minded members of our community while encouraging independent thinking, self-expression and to advocate the common good Our Mission

-• Minutes | Dawson Student Union
+• Advocacy | Dawson Student Union

 • Student Group Reimbursement | Dawson Student Union